-Tumor Progression and Metastasis (Intravasation and Extravasation)
+Tumor progression and metastasis (Intravasation and Extravasation)

-(Investigators: Venktesh Shirure, Matt Curtis)
+(Investigators: Venktesh Shirure, Raj Bains)

-In vitro 3D model of Human Bone Marrow.
+In vitro 3D model of human bone marrow.

-(Investigators: Venktesh Shirure and Bhupinder Shergill)
+(Investigators: Evelyn Zarate-Sanchez and Bhupinder Shergill)

 Force-dependent binding and capture of T and B lymphocytes